 Cycling trough the Betuwe we experience a hidden paradise in the heart of the Netherlands, also called "the pleasure garden of the Netherlands".
 Fruit farms determine the landscape above all.
 We bike on dikes and country roads undisturbed of cars and motorbike from one village to the other.

-After breakfast free time to learn more about the history of art of glass and the Royal Leerdam glass.
+After breakfast leisure time to learn more about the history of art of glass and the Royal Leerdam glass.
 How the ancient craft of glassblowing is practised can be seen in the Glass Centre of Leerdam, where glassblowers from all over the world are at work with a blowpipe, liquid glass and a red-hot furnace.
 And admire the work of glass artists from various countries in the National Glass museum and a number of galleries.

 We enjoy a leisurely afternoon cruise on the small river Linge through the romantic Betuwe district, this time from the waterfront.
 Our mooring for tonight is in the nice town of Gorinchem (city rights in 1322), surrounded by water from all sides.
 Gorinchem, situated on the Merwede and the mouth of the Linge had been an important citadel and trade town for centuries.